milosjava/milosjava/README.md

 ### Hi there 👋

 I am Milos, mlops and data scientist with a programming background.
 Have a strong foundation in ML and computer science and use these skills to solve complex problems.
+Here's the little snake that is eating my github contributions.